Darkclainer/kanji-colorize/README.rst

 2. Fixed group mode coloring.
 At least how I understood it
 3. Modification process was rewritten to work with dom.
    I hope it will help to modify this project.
+4. Add new options 'enable-grid' to draw grid behind kanji diagram.

 ==============
 KanjiColorizer